Emicho: Rhineland massacres

-Albert of Aachen vividly described the nature of the massacre, with thousands of crusaders descending upon the hall in Ruthard's palace in which the Jews were sheltering, “breaking the bolts and doors” and proceeding to indiscriminately massacre any Jew they found, regardless of age or sex.
-Using swords, arrows, and lances, the mob killed approximately 1,100 Jews in a systematic way over the next two days, leaving only a few survivors who either managed to escape the massacre or agreed under duress to convert to Christianity.
-The Jewish historian Solomon Bar-Simson provides similar descriptions of the violence.
-Both chroniclers also note the prevalence of mass suicide by the besieged Jews, who preferred to take their own lives rather than be killed or forcibly converted by the crusaders.

 Part of what distinguished Emicho and his army from other crusading armies that crossed the Rhineland was their unwillingness to be swayed from committing violence by bribes.
 Greed was clearly not their sole motivation, contrary to many cursory accounts of Emicho.
 While money was likely necessary to fund their pilgrimage to reach the Holy Land, the Crusaders could have easily taken the possessions and money offered to them by the Jews and continued on their way without a significant amount of violence.
 Yet, they chose to kill the majority of the Jews they encountered, even women and children whom they could have compelled to convert.
-Emicho and his men went to great lengths to hunt down and kill every refugee they could find in Mainz.; they intended to inflict maximum damage.
+Emicho and his men went to great lengths to hunt down and kill every refugee they could find in Mainz; they intended to inflict maximal damage.
 This is exemplified by the Mainz Anonymous's description of Emicho: